PrimeLens/backbone-react-multipage-boilerplate-switchable/README.md

 * Minimize dependancies but still allow legacy jQuery pages to be used without rewriting them.
 * To easily bring pieces from project to project (e.g. pages or nav).
 * To separate display layer code (dom manipulation) from business logic or data.massaging.
 I cover this more in Best Practices.
 * A management system for a team of devs.
-This means a clear distinction between project files for the devs and files for the boilerplate which the the VP of Engineering or team lead can administer.
+This means a clear distinction between project files for the devs and files for the boilerplate which the manager or team lead can administer.

 ##Features